cathy-k/contact-template/README.md

 This template contains files needed to create a working PHP web contact form for Gmail API, and OAuth2 authorization.

-Disclaimer: I'm not an expert on the process presented, but I believe this finished form is generally efficient and has definitely worked for me.
+**Disclaimer: I'm not an expert on the process presented, but I believe this finished form is generally efficient, and it has worked well for me.
+General instructions are below, but further information may be needed for those new to the concepts mentioned.**

 It includes these features:
 1. Google Recaptcha